Digital Arts and Design, BS

 Choose your specialization

-The sound design specialization is ideal for students who want to explore how audio shapes media and enhances storytelling.
+For students who want to explore how audio shapes media and enhances storytelling, the digital sound design specialization is calling your name.
 This path provides a strong foundation in recording, editing, and producing sound using modern tools and technologies.
 Students gain experience creating audio for a range of applications, including music, film, and interactive media, while also developing collaboration and problem-solving skills.
-Through hands-on learning and real-world opportunities, graduates are prepared for careers in studios, live events, and the evolving digital media landscape.

 "I definitely wouldn't have achieved any of my work without DSU's technology.
 They have been so incredibly helpful with the tools, resources, and equipment–like the drawing tablets that they provide."